mhall24/openvpn_casestudy_data/README.md

 Instructor: Dr. Raj Jain
 Author: Michael J. Hall

+* A permanent archival version of the paper is available at [https://arxiv.org/abs/2504.19069](https://arxiv.org/abs/2504.19069).
-The original paper is available at [this link](https://www.cse.wustl.edu/~jain/cse567-08/ftp/ovpn/index.html).
-This GitHub repository serves as a permanent archival copy of the work completed in November 2008.
+* The original version is available at [https://www.cse.wustl.edu/~jain/cse567-08/ftp/ovpn/index.html](https://www.cse.wustl.edu/~jain/cse567-08/ftp/ovpn/index.html).
+* This data repository serves as a permanent archive of the work completed in November 2008.

 ## Repository Contents